alignalghii/reversed-polish-notation-translator/README.md

 expressionToPostfixNotation(['1', '+', '2']).equals(['1', '2', '+']),
 ```

-If almost the same, as the earlier mentioned final solution, i.e. the `rawTextToPostfixNotation` function: we simply we wrap a lexer around `expressionToPostfixNotation`, and we get exactly the final `rawTextToPostfixNotation`.
+If almost the same, as the earlier mentioned final solution, i.e. the `rawTextToPostfixNotation` function: we simply wrap a *lexer* around `expressionToPostfixNotation`, and we get exactly the final `rawTextToPostfixNotation`.
 Wrapping a lexer around is easy with higher-order function and currying:

 ```javascript
 const wrapLexerAround =  // Def with currying